-Immigrants and non-permanent residents (students with work permits, temporary foreign workers, or refugee claimants) constituted 5.7% and 0.5%, respectively, of employed Nova Scotians in 2011.
-Between 2006 and 2011, Nova Scotia’s employment growth was largely due to the contribution of immigrants and non-permanent residents.
-Their respective shares of the overall employment growth In Nova Scotia were 13.4% and 28.1%.
+Immigrants and non-permanent residents (students with work permits, temporary foreign workers, or refugee claimants) constituted 6.6% and 0.9%, respectively, of employed Nova Scotians in 2016.
+Between 2011 and 2016, Nova Scotia’s employment growth was largely due to the contribution of non-immigrants and immigrants.
+Their respective shares of the overall employment growth In Nova Scotia were 81.4% and 13.9%.

-Rates of postsecondary educational attainment vary across diversity groups.
-In 2011, immigrants had the highest rate (77%) of educational attainment in Nova Scotia (among adults aged 25 to 64).
-Postsecondary educational attainment for recent immigrants (those who emigrated between 2001 and 2011) was 84%.
-The black population and those who reported Aboriginal identity had the lowest percentages of postsecondary educational attainment (54% and 59% respectively) and were also the only groups with a postsecondary educational attainment lower than that of Nova Scotia as a whole (64%).
+The black population and those who reported Aboriginal identity had the lowest percentages of post-secondary educational attainment (61% and 62% respectively) and were also the only groups with a post-secondary educational attainment lower than that of Nova Scotia as a whole (68%).

 Immigrants with a post-secondary educational attainment who worked full-time, full year had a higher median employment income ($55,575) than non-immigrants ($54,969) and the overall Nova Scotia median employment income ($54,904) in 2016.